znegva/zerodistraction-theme/README.md

     ```

  * to display the large version of the images in galleries, [touchTouch](http://tutorialzine.com/2012/04/mobile-touch-gallery/)
- is used, please pay credit if you keep it
+ is used, please pay credit if you keep it.
+ If you want another _lightbox_ you have to edit `article.html`
  * there will be _social_ links (nothing more!) for every article, icons from
  [Font Awesome by Dave Gandy](http://fontawesome.io) are used for this, please pay credit if you also use them